Shaw Local

 Illinois House of Representatives: All state representative seats are up every two years.
 The races in the Sauk Valley include:

 • District 73: Ryan Spain, a Republican representing Bureau, Henry, Lee and Whiteside, among other counties, has filed to run for reelection.
+Nicole Dopler of Rapids City has filed to run as a Democrat.

 • District 74: Bradley Fritts, a Republican representing DeKalb, La Salle, Lee, Ogle and Whiteside counties, has filed to run for reelection.
+Nolan Kemp of Dixon has filed to run as a Democrat.

 • District 89: House Minority Leader Tony M. McCombie, a Republican representing Boone, Carroll, DeKalb, Jo Daviess, Ogle, Stephenson and Winnebago counties, filed to run for reelection.
 Victoria Onorato of Byron also filed to run as a Republican.